 All strategic plans sit atop of a model and a framework.
 A model is a structure that you design for your plan, while the strategic planning frameworks are the details that you place within that model to achieve and evaluate progress toward the goals of your plan – for example, specific objectives, action plans, resources, and evaluative process.

 Over the years, a number of models and related frameworks have been developed.
-So, let’s take a look at some of the most popular ones, along with several strategic planning templates.
+So, let’s take a look at some of the most popular ones, along with several strategic planning templates, that could help you toward preparing a strategy presentation.

 Strategic Planning Models